wp-plugins/genesis-layout-extras/readme.txt

 = 1.6.0 (2012-11-15) =
 * *Maintenance release*
 * NEW: Added support for "Portfolio" Custom Post Type in "Minimum 2.0" and "Executive 2.0" child themes by StudioPress.
-* NEW: Added support for "Portfolio" Custom Post Type in child themes by ZigZagPress brand, "Megalite", "Engrave" and "Vanilla".
+* NEW: Added support for "Portfolio" Custom Post Type in child themes by ZigZagPress brand, "Megalithe", "Engrave" and "Vanilla".
 * CODE: Minor code/documentation updates & improvements.
+* UPDATE: Updated readme.txt file here.
 * UPDATE: Updated all existing translations plus the .pot file for all translators!
 * UPDATE: Initiated new three digits versioning, starting with this version.